Audio Out

 Audio Out is the first album by the Australian singer Amiel, released in Australia by Festival Records on 18 August 2003 (see 2003 in music).
 Produced by Josh Abrahams, the album is filled with a variety of strange pop songs which helped the album to receive favorable reviews.
 Amiel states that the album comes from the love of so many different kinds of music; hip hop, folk and pop music and she states "[the album] is my weird take on the world.
 It all comes from how I see the world."
 Audio Out debuted inside the top twenty on the Australian ARIA Albums Chart and is her highest selling album to date.
 The singles released from the album had minor success on the Australian ARIA Singles Chart with "Lovesong" being a top ten hit, "Obsession (I Love You)" becoming a top twenty hit while "Tonight" failed to crack the top fifty.
-The album nominated Amiel for five awards at the 2003 ARIA Awards including; "Single of the Year", "Highest Selling Single", "Best Female Artist", "Breakthrough Artist - Album" and "Best Pop Release".
+The album nominated Amiel for five awards at the 2003 ARIA Awards including; "Single of the Year", "Highest Selling Single", "Best Female Artist", "Breakthrough Artist – Album" and "Best Pop Release".

 Recording and writing

-After Amiel's success with her debut single "Addicted to Bass" in 1999 she moved from Melbourne, Victoria to Sydney, New South Wales to work further with Abrahams and Festival Records.
+After Amiel's success with her debut single "Addicted to Bass" in 1999 she moved from Melbourne to Sydney to work further with Abrahams and Festival Records.
 The first songs to emerge from the songwriting process were "Lovesong", "Side by Side" and "Claire De Lune".
 She then traveled to the United States where she was introduced to the music production team The Matrix (who were developing Avril Lavigne at the time) and together they wrote "Obsession (I Love You)" and "All of Me".
 Recording began back in Melbourne where Abrahams had set up an old 1970's house full of studio gear.
 Many producers and musician helped with the album including Ryan Freeland (who had produced for Aimee Mann and assisted Bob Clearmountain), Justin Tressidor (who has worked with george) and Brad Haehnel (who had mixed albums for Nelly Furtado).

 Amiel states "The album says what I wanted it to say.
 Every step along the way, everything, it all has a specific signature of me on it."
 Amiel states this, because she feels her music "defies the usual stereotypes".
 She also states "People say 'where do we put you?
 You're obviously pop but are you country, are you dance, are you R‘n’B?’
 I'm all those things.
 It's a fusion, a hybrid, and a mish-mash of all these different influences coming together.
 So I had to learn to say my piece and stick up for myself.
 I realized that if the audience was going to believe it, it had to be real and if it was going to be real it had to come from me."